any-docs/css/content/guides/overflow/carousels/index.md

 }
 ```

-Next, a {{cssxref("scroll-snap-align")}} value of `center` is set on the list items so that, when the list is scrolled, it snaps to the center of each list item.
+Next, a `scroll-snap-align` value of `center` is set on the list items so that, when the list is scrolled, it snaps to the center of each list item.

 ```css live-sample___first-example live-sample___first-example-step1 live-sample___first-example-step2
 li {